Malabar Farm Spinning & Weaving Guild moves into a new home and celebrates 30 years in 2021.

 Article by Victoria Cochran

-Guild area is open Mondays 11am-4pm and Thursdays 1pm-4pm
+The Guild first floor area is open Mondays 11am-4pm and Thursdays 1pm-4pm

 Victoria Cochran 419.892.2929